Sage Van Wing

 follow:

-Sage Van Wing is the executive producer of Oregon Public Broadcasting's daily talk show, "Think Out Loud."
+Sage Van Wing is the executive editor of talk and podcasts for OPB.

 She has produced daily news programs at other NPR affiliate stations Vermont Public Radio, KUOW in Seattle and KQED in San Francisco.